-This post is a ‘sneak peak’ at the book I’m writing…enjoy!
+This post is a ‘sneak peak’ at my 2011 book!
+Enjoy!
 Andrew

 If you were fully invested in the stock market over the past 20 years, you would have made nearly 10% annually on your money, despite the “recent” 10 year flatlining period–if your fees were low and if you reinvested all of your dividends.